vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ## conclusion and result

 The gif below shows the app during runtime.
-The user input is send to Twincat, calculated and then presented the next time the data source is refreshed.
+The user input is send to TwinCAT, calculated and then presented the next time the data source is refreshed.

 ![image](/assets/2024-06-27/result.gif)